brshallo/funspotr/README.md

-The outputs from `funspotr::unnest_results()` can also be passed into `funspotr::network_plot()` to build a network visualization of the connections between functions/packages and files[^6].
+The outputs from `funspotr::unnest_results()` can also be passed into `funspotr::network_plot()` to build a network visualization of the connections between functions/packages and files[^5].

 ### Previewing and customizing files to parse

-You might only want to parse a subset of the files in a repo.
+You might only want to parse certain file types or a subset of the files in a repo.

 ``` r
 preview_files <- list_files_github_repo(